-- the roles, responsibilities and rights of duty holders - health and safety consultation and reporting processes - the principles of risk management - common construction hazards and control measures - safety information and documentation (for example, WHS management plans and SWMS).
+- the roles, responsibilities and rights of duty holders - health and safety consultation and reporting processes - the principles of risk management - common construction hazards and control measures - safety information and documentation (e.g. WHS management plans and SWMS).

-Any person who is to undertake construction work must successfully complete general construction induction training for example, project managers and engineers, foreman, supervisors, surveyors, labourers and trades persons.
+A person conducting a business or undertaking must ensure that any person who is to carry out construction work must have successfully completed general construction induction training, for example project managers and engineers, foreman, supervisors, surveyors, labourers and trades persons.
+The person must not direct or allow the person to carry out the work unless this training has been completed.